BLUE HORIZON 1261

 "Want another cup?"
 Ivy asked.

 Forty-five minutes later, Merlin stepped onto the bridge and brought up the room lights.
-He was freshly showered and dressed in a pair of casual blue pants, a beige shirt and black jackboots designed for his feet.
+He was freshly showered and dressed in a pair of casual blue pants, a beige shirt and black boots designed for his feet.
 He was well groomed, and charged with his morning coffee, he was ready to face whatever the day threw at him.

-He glanced out the forward windows and the morning light reflected from the near-invisible circuitry within the glassteel panels that would turn them into information vidscreens when activated.
+He glanced out the forward windows and the morning light reflected from the near-invisible circuitry within the glassteel panels that would turn them into information vidscreens when initiated.
 Activity was already in full swing at the spaceport around them, but he ignored it to concentrate on the controls before him.

 The wolf leaned over the com console to check the daily messages.
 The Blue Horizon was not equipped with video communications, set up solely for audio and text contacts.
 There were three voice messages awaiting his attention.
 The first was from the foreman of the paint crew, advising they would be there to begin their preparations in approximately an hour from the current time.
 The second message was the response to a shipping query he had sent out to a potential customer, but they declined the services of the Blue Horizon; he didn't have a service record to promote since the ship hadn't long been in operation.
 Merlin deleted the message with a frown and then called up the next.
 It was time-stamped as having been received in the past ten minutes, and as he listened to it, the frown disappeared from his features.

-As soon as it was over, the wolf sat down at the controls and initiated a call-back on the contact number.
+The wolf sat down at the controls and initiated a call-back on the contact number.
 The connection was made almost immediately.

 "Hello, may I speak to Leonardo Durant?"